Lahti-University-of-Technology/full-stack-course/material/course-project-how-to.md

 - Choose simple typography, color, and spacing.
 Keep usability first.
 - Consider accessibility: contrast, legible fonts, colorblind-safe palettes.
 - Apply the design to a few key screens.
 - Share your designs and ask: “is this clear at a glance?”
+- Design frameworks can help

 - [ ] Upload and submit `/docs/VISUAL.md` with any images, and descriptions of the design and its intent